haleemiliyash/Customer_Conversion_prediction_-Model/README.md

 * Json

 ## Approach:
-1. Data Preprocessing: Clean the data, handle missing values, Scale the dataset with SMOTEEN Oversampling method Normalize Features(), and Lable encoder for categorical features.
+1. Data Preprocessed: Clean the data, handle missing values, Scale the dataset with SMOTEEN Oversampling method Normalize Features(), and Lable encoder for categorical features.

 2. Exploratory Data Analysis (EDA): Understand the distribution of features, identify patterns, and explore relationships between features and the target variable.

-3. Dataset Balancing: The target feature are Not Balanced .
+3. Dataset Balanced: The target feature are Not Balanced .
 The imbalance of the target variable are processed by oversampling method of SMOTTEN technique.

-4. Model Building: Train various machine learning models to predict the target variable  like Logistic Regression, KNN Classification,XGB Classification,Descision Tree, Random Forest classifier ● Find the correlation between features by using Heat map ● Split the dataset into training and testing/validation sets.
+4. Model Builded: Train various machine learning models to predict the target variable  like Logistic Regression, KNN Classification,XGB Classification,Descision Tree, Random Forest classifier ● Find the correlation between features by using Heat map ● Split the dataset into training and testing/validation sets.